kavinrajasekaran/TennisTracker/README.md

 If you encounter any issues or have questions:
 - Create an issue on GitHub
 - Check the Debug tab in the app for connectivity issues
-- Ensure Firebase is properly configured
+- Ensure Firebase is properly configured with your own project

+## Security Notice

+This project uses Firebase for backend services.
+The `GoogleService-Info.plist` file contains sensitive configuration data and is excluded from version control.
+Use the provided template to set up your own Firebase configuration.

 ## Acknowledgments